kpn-dsh/dsh-cli/docs/developers.md

 ### Coding guidelines

-Before pushing code to github, make sure that you adhere to the code formatting defined in `rustfmt.toml` and that you have run the `clippy` linter.
+Before pushing code to `GitHub`, make sure that you adhere to the code formatting defined in `rustfmt.toml` and that you have run the `clippy` linter.
 The following commands should return without any remarks: